oakmac/cuttle/README.md

 ![Cuttle](cuttle-banner.png)

-Cuttle is a standalone application that aims to be the simplest way for newcomers to try ClojureScript.
+Cuttle is a standalone application that aims to be __the simplest way to use ClojureScript__.
 It provides a user-friendly interface, allowing you to build projects by clicking a button, and to see meaningful warnings and errors at a glance.
 In a way, it provides the "builder" parts of an IDE without making you leave your favorite editor.

 <img src="screenshots/2015-01-27-init.png" width="350px"> <img src="screenshots/2015-01-27-errors.png" width="350px">